dwakel/vehicle-tax-go/README.md

 #### Point to note
 Make sure application are run in the specified ports in the launch.json file
-- The application should be run using kestrel
 - To build Main App from doccker compose, uncomment configurations in docker-compose.yml file